learningequality/ricecooker/README.md

 ### Content Integration Script (aka SushiChef)

-A content integration script that uses the `ricecooker` library to generate Kolibri Channel(s) is commonly referred to as a **SushiChef**.
+The content integration scripts that use the `ricecooker` library to generate Kolibri Channels are commonly referred to as **SushiChef** scripts.
 The responsibility of a `SushiChef` is to download the source content, perform any necessary format or structure conversions to create a content tree viewable in Kolibri, then to upload the output of this process to Kolibri Studio for review and publishing.

 Conceptually, `SushiChef` scripts are very similar to web scrapers, but with specialized functions for optimizing the content for Kolibri's data structures and capabilities.

+### Content Pipeline

+The combination of software tools and procedures that content moves through from starting as an external content source to becoming a Kolibri Channel available for use in the Kolibri Learning Platform.
+The `ricecooker` framework is the "main actor" in the first part of the content pipeline, and touches all aspects of the pipeline within the region highlighted in blue in the above diagram.

 ## Installation